jaraen/Ti.UX.Templates/README.md

 ## Disclaimer

-This project is under active development, some parts can drastically change in short term.
+This project is under active development and its actual status is in alpha or “preview” phase.
+Some parts can drastically change in short term.

+Use under your own risk.
+Bug reports, pull requests and any kind of collaboration are welcome.

 ## Description